aradhakrishnanGFDL/gfdl-aws-analysis/doc/quickstartdoc.md

 JupyterHub at GFDL/AWS: Please contact aparna dot radhakrishnan at princeton.edu for more info if you'd to access our JupyterHub sandbox.
 Please note that this is experimental and usage/access is very limited due to the availability of credits.

-**Example-1**

-1. How to access the S3 bucket gfdl-esgf from our JupyterHub?
+1. Need access to our JupyterHub?
-    1. Firstly, request access to the JupyterHub instance by contacting [Aparna.Radhakrishnan@noaa.gov](mailto:Aparna.Radhakrishnan@noaa.gov).
    You’ll need a github account to login after approval.
+Please contact aparna dot radhakrishnan at princeton.edu

+**Note on setting up your conda environment**

-    2. Once you login, you can start creating new conda environments and write analysis scripts.
+Once you login, you can start creating new conda environments and write analysis scripts.

             Three things to remember

-            i) Open a new terminal from your JupyterHub instance and make sure you create a file such as the following in /home/jovyan/.condarc (simply use cat as we don’t have any editors here ATM)
+            **i)** Open a new terminal from your JupyterHub instance and make sure you create a file such as the following in /home/jovyan/.condarc (simply use cat as we don’t have any editors here ATM)

             (To open a terminal go to the ‘file browser’ on the LHS)